 Join us at our free online research seminars

-All researchers, academics, teachers and students with an interest in computing education research are invited!
+All researchers, academics, educators, and students with an interest in computing education research are welcome!

 Dates and format